01 Going Home

 “No,” said Conall.
 “It’s not that kind of trouble.”

 The two men expressed their concern as they jumped into the longboat.
-With a final push on the longboat, Conall joined Caleb.
-They quickened their pace down the cobblestone road and towards Cornor.
+Conall pushed the vessel away from the shore before he joined Caleb.
+Then they quickened their pace down the cobblestone road and towards Cornor.

 Shadows appeared as the sun started its descent behind the mountain range.
-There was a steady pace of visitors making their way to Cornor.
+There was a steady pace of visitors making their way out of Southport.
 “How long will it take to get to Cornor?” asked Caleb.

 “Don’t know.
-Never been here,” huffed Conall as he outpaced Caleb.
+Never been there,” huffed Conall as he outpaced his brother.

 “How are you going to find the Pouring Rain Pub?”